 Jackson also had coaching stints at Campbell (2002), Barton (2001) and Wofford (2000).
-In addition to his collegiate work, Jackson also spent two seasons with the Wilmington Sharks, where he was an assistant to fellow North Carolina assistant Scott Forbes in 2000.
+In addition to his collegiate work, Jackson also spent two seasons with the Wilmington Sharks, where he was an assistant 2000 and Head Coach in 2002.
 He led the Sharks to a league-best 31-17 mark in 2002 as head coach and coached five MLB draft picks.

 Jackson is a 1998 graduate of Campbell with a bachelor's degree in physical education and he earned a master's degree in education in 2000, also from Campbell.
 During his playing days with the Camels, he played seven different positions and posted a career .268 batting average in 182 games.

 A native of Charlotte, N.C., Jackson is married to the former Sara Moore, who was a standout basketball player at Campbell.
 The couple has two sons, Ryan and Tyler.